Definition of Hirschsprung Disease

 Etiology of Pediatric Hirschsprung Disease

-The exact etiology of Hirschsprung disease is unknown but familial aggregation is evident.
-Decreased nitric oxide synthase activity, or quantative deficiency, has been associated with an increased risk of pediatric Hirschsprung disease, pyloric stenosis and other gastrointestinal motility disorders.
+- Sporadic in etiology is seen in majority with causes such as decreased nitric oxide synthase activity, or quantitative deficiency, being associated with an increased risk of pediatric Hirschsprung disease, pyloric stenosis, and other gastrointestinal motility disorders.

 Pathophysiology of Pediatric Hirschsprung Disease